-Returnable on a Date to be Fixed
+Returnable: on a Date to be Fixed

-ALEX KAN and STUART RATH (collectively, the "Plaintiffs"), the plaintiffs in a securities class action brought against Kew Media Group Inc. ("KMG") and certain of its former directors and officers (collectively, the "Individual Defendants") brought in the Ontario Superior Court of Justice, Toronto, as Court File No. CV-20-00644200-00CP) (the "Class Action"), will make a motion to a judge of the Ontario Superior Court of Justice, Commercial List, on a date and at a time to be fixed.
+ALEX KAN and STUART RATH (collectively, the "Plaintiffs"), the plaintiffs in a securities class action brought against Kew Media Group Inc. ("KMG") and certain of its former directors and officers (collectively, the "Individual Defendants"), brought in the Ontario Superior Court of Justice, Toronto, as Court File No. CV-20-00644200-00CP (the "Class Action"), will make a motion to a judge of the Ontario Superior Court of Justice, Commercial List, on a date to be fixed.

-PROPOSED METHOD OF HEARING: The motion will be heard orally via Zoom videoconference due to the COVID-19 pandemic, unless directed otherwise by the Court.
-The call-in details for the Zoom videoconference are attached hereto as Schedule "A".
+PROPOSED METHOD OF HEARING: The motion will be heard orally, via Zoom videoconference due to the COVID-19 pandemic.